 Lets look at an example: you are eating 1800 calories/day which is ideal as per your structure & appetite.

 So does cutting down further help?
 Bringing it down to 1600 is a good idea?

 No. I don’t think so.
 Therefore, intermittent fasting is great but one shouldn’t make it a lifestyle.
-I also train in fasted mode but I always come back to having breakfast before my training.
+Its a practice which can followed by different ways.
+Like, I also train in fasted mode but I always get back to having breakfast before my training in few days.
 It has never ever effected my weight.
 Its also good if the arrangement works for you but remember, you are healthier when we are eating proper meals vis-a-vis skipping meals.

 “People would argue that people used to eat two times in earlier times and that was the reason of their health.
 Yes.
 True.
 But they also lived a more laborious life style and since there was no junk involved, and processing of food was minimal; they were getting optimal nutrition in their two meals.
 Their day was much shorter as they would sleep early.
 You can do the same today if you like it.
 But then no munching!
 No sugar-y tea!
 No snack!
 Lot of people can manage all this fine which is brilliant and it suits them.
 But most of us can’t manage this and inadvertently, we would end up eating calories in some form or the other.